-How to Grow Loganberries
+How to Grow Loganberries: What Is A Loganberry?

-loganberries mLoganberry, unlike other berries, is a slightly different plant, in the sense that it didn’t originate in nature but was developed accidentally by an American judge and amateur botanist and horticulturist James Harvey Logan in 1881 in Santa Cruz, California, and was named after him.
+Loganberry, unlike other berries, is a slightly different plant in the sense that it didn’t originate in nature but was developed accidentally by an American judge and amateur botanist and horticulturist James Harvey Logan, in 1881 in Santa Cruz, California, and was named after him.

 Logan was trying to cross two varieties of blackberries to create a superior blackberry cultivar.

-But he planted them next to an old variety of red raspberry and all these plants flowered and fruited together.
+But he planted them next to an old variety of red raspberry, and all these plants flowered and fruited together.
 The seeds of these cross-bred plants produced plants that resembled the blackberry parent but were larger and more vigorous.

-One of these was loganberry (Rubus x loganobaccus).
+One of these was loganberry.

-Loganberry plants are known as brambles which are vigorous, proliferative vines.
-The plant has compound leaves with 3 to 5 leaflets with coarsely serrated margins and thorny canes.
-Loganberries grow inflorescence with 8 to 12 elliptic white flowers with petals 12-18mm long and 7-9mm wide.
+Loganberries grow inflorescence with 8 to 12 elliptic white flowers with petals 12-18 mm long and 7-9 mm wide.
 Loganberries are bright red/maroon or purple in color and are aggregate fruit made of tiny drupes.
-They are conical in shape and can be 4cm in length.
+They are conical in shape and can be 4 cm in length.

-However, as the fruit matures, it turns sweeter and juicier, and its color turns to deeper red and further to purple.
+However, as the fruit matures, it turns sweeter and juicier, and its color turns deeper red and further to purple.
 Loganberries are consumed raw, but they are more popularly used in jams and syrups and can be used in any recipes that are made using blackberries and raspberries.

 They can be added to sorbets, smoothies, cocktails, ice creams, garden salads, and cooked into compotes or syrups.
-They can even be used in savory dishes like gamey meats or duck, or paired with fresh or aged cheeses.
-They can be even macerated to flavor wines, liquors, or vinegar.
+They can even be used in savory dishes like gamey meats or duck or paired with fresh or aged cheeses.
+They can even be macerated to flavor wines, liquors, or vinegar.

 Loganberry juice is a popular drink in Western New York, USA, and Southern Ontario, Canada.

-The plant of loganberry is thorny and vigorous, although one variety is thornless and more compact.
-The plant proliferates quite quickly and grows dozens of canes in a growing season.
 The canes can reach up to 6 feet up in the air and then bend downwards to touch the ground forming a wide arc.
 Thus each cane can attain a length of even 10 feet or more in a single growing season.

 Loganberries are extremely hardy and should offer great crops for at least ten years.

-Why to Grow Loganberries?
+Why Grow Loganberries?

 Loganberries are rarely grown commercially because of several problems which eventually increase labor costs.
-Firstly the plants are thorny and the berries often tend to hide behind the leaves.
+Firstly the plants are thorny, and the berries often tend to hide behind the leaves.

-Nutritional Profile
+Nutritional Profile of Loganberries

 The excellent nutritional profile of loganberries is another reason one should cultivate them.
 They are packed with manganese and vitamin C. They are also an excellent source of vitamin B5 (pantothenic acid), folate, other essential B vitamins like thiamin and riboflavin, and vitamins E and K.